syncfusion-content/wpf-docs/wpf/PDF/Document-Settings.md

-> Note: You cannot overwrite the existing metadata information.
+N> You cannot overwrite the existing metadata information.

 ## Viewer Preference